Composition Master Class - She Lives

 (clicca sulla bandiera per la versione italiana)

-SHE LIVES — the leading European musical association for promoting the dissemination of contemporary music— is honoured to announce the sixth edition of its Composition Master Class.
+SHE LIVES — the leading European musical association for promoting the dissemination of contemporary music— is honoured to announce the eighth edition of its Composition Master Class.

 Our students have achieved relevant musical careers, winning international competitions, and obtaining important positions in the most important musical institutions at the international level.